juntyr/compression-safeguards/README.md

 - `abs` (absolute error bound):

-    The elementwise absolute error is guaranteed to be less than or equal to the provided bound.
+    The pointwise absolute error is guaranteed to be less than or equal to the provided bound.
 Infinite values are preserved with the same bit pattern.
 The safeguard can be configured such that NaN values are preserved with the same bit pattern, or that decoding a NaN value to a NaN value with a different bitpattern also satisfies the error bound.

 - `rel` (relative error bound):

-    The elementwise relative error is guaranteed to be less than or equal to the provided bound.
+    The pointwise relative error is guaranteed to be less than or equal to the provided bound.
 Zero values are preserved with the same bit pattern.
 Infinite values are preserved with the same bit pattern.
 The safeguard can be configured such that NaN values are preserved with the same bit pattern, or that decoding a NaN value to a NaN value with a different bitpattern also satisfies the error bound.

 - `ratio` (ratio [decimal] error bound):